-On this warm Winter day in February, Spring was just around the corner, some flowers were already beginning to bloom.
-The vegetation change was also interesting to see as we decended into the Sonoran Desert, a few plants from the higher elevation struggled to survive into the warmer and drier Sonoran Desert.
-Unfortunately there was more trash strewn about than I would like to see, some of the trash was old and thus ended up being very interesting, old can’s with the old pre-1970’s pull top’s were seen a few times along the way.
+On this warm winter day in February, spring was just around the corner, and some flowers were beginning to bloom.
+The vegetation change was interesting to see as we decended into the Sonoran Desert.
+A few plants from the higher elevation struggled to survive in the warmer and drier Sonoran Desert.
+Unfortunately there was more trash strewn about than I would like to see, though some of the trash was old and thus ended up being very interesting.
+There were old cans with pre-1970s style pull tops that we saw a few times along the way.

-At the end of our journey we crossed the San Andreas Fault on foot to get to our car, the same fault that is responsible for this change in elevation.
-The following pictures record the journey, I hope you enjoy the journey as much as I did and feel the history of this lonely road that was known as the gateway to the Hi-Desert, Old State Highway 62.
+At the end of our journey we crossed the San Andreas Fault on foot to get to our car – the same fault that is responsible for this change in elevation.
+The following pictures record the journey.
+I hope you enjoy them as much as I enjoyed our hike and can feel a little of the history of this lonely road that was known as the Gateway to the Hi-Desert, Old State Highway 62.